UNIVERSAL ACCESS TRAILS in the GORGE

 Stevenson: Stroll along the waterfront path along the river in Stevenson for up close views of the Cascade Mountains along with the windsurfers and kiteboarders.

-Catherine Creek: A 1-mile user friendly paved universal access trail with several benches along the way for resting.
+Catherine Creek: A 1-mile user friendly trail that is paved with several benches along the way for resting.
 A waterfall is a must see on this trail.

 OREGON